Tutorials

 Compatible games and mods

-This native integration does not require the use of the SteamVR compatibility feature and is present in over 60 titles across multiple platforms including PC, Quest, & Pico headsets.
+This native compatibility does not require the use of the SteamVR compatibility feature and is present in over 60 titles across multiple platforms including PC, Quest & Pico headsets.
 This list of native titles is growing continuously.

 For PCVR games that are neither native nor have a mod, you need to use the Companion App SteamVR compatibility feature.